Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*A file fails to download.*"

 Try resetting your Wabbajack client.
-Start off by closing Wabbajack if it is open.
-Afterwards, press `Windows + R` on your keyboard and type in `%localappdata%`.
+Start off by closing Wabbajack if it is open, then press `Windows + R` on your keyboard and type in `%localappdata%`.
 You should see a Windows Explorer window pop up, find and delete the folder called Wabbajack inside.

-Then open Wabbajack back up, navigate to the client settings, and enable "Use Network Workaround".
+Afterward open Wabbajack back up, navigate to the client settings, and enable "Use Network Workaround".

 ![](https://i.ibb.co/FDPDrfk/Discord-VPN.png)